coldmagpie/Labb-2-Webbutveckling/README.md

 # LABB 2 APIer

 This was the second lab for our Web Application but first full-stack lab for us This is a simple e-commerce website and purpose of this lab was to practice working both frontend and backend with API request/response.
-At the same time we hade to create our own database a design our own page.
+At the same time we hade to create our own database and design our own page.

 "I didn't realize how important commits were when working on big projects, and as a result, I haven't been committing properly.
-However, I am determined to change this bad habit going forward, starting with this project!"
+However, I will change this bad habit in my next project!"